site search by freefind |

 "Laban replied, "It is not our custom here to give the younger daughter in marriage before the older one."
 Gen. 29:26

 Social context is looking at what the society or culture was like when the portion of Scripture we are reading/studying was written.
 It asks questions such as: What were the customs of the people?
 What were their beliefs?
 What did they wear?
 What were their houses like?
 What were their families and other relationships like?
 What was it really like living at that time in history?
 When you find out the answers, use your imagination to put yourself into the story.
 What would it have been like to be David fleeing from Saul?
 What do you think Adam thought when he first saw Eve?
 How would you have felt if you were Paul tossed on a ship in a violent storm?
-What do you see, hear, feel, think?
+What do you see, hear, feel, and think?
 Have fun with it.
 Bible study isn’t boring, unless you make it that way!

 Hebrew is a language that is constantly drawing pictures - The Lord is my shepherd - green pastures, still waters.
 It works through illustrations, stories and poetry - the trees clap their hands, God rides the chariot of the wind.
 This does not mean that historical stories are figurative.
 History is history, but the Hebrews thought and communicated more in pictures.
 The Greeks were more concrete and exact.
 They thought in terms of science and facts.
 God used both languages to convey Who He is and the good news of the gospel.